Intraday Checks and Hidden Edges

 - Time windows.
 Is the strategy improved by only trading between certain times of the day?

-- A maximum number of trades per day.
-Is the strategy improved by limiting the number of trades per day it makes?
+- Max Trades per day.
+A maximum number of trades per day count.
+Is the strategy improved by limiting the number of trades per day?

 - Minimum P&L per day.
 Is the strategy improved by limiting the amount of money it is allowed to lose per day?
 For example, automatically turn the strategy off for the day once you’ve lost $500 today.